 H.B.
 No. 243 establishes the Texas Interoperability Council and a grant program to enhance emergency communication systems across the state.
-The bill adds a new Subchapter G to Chapter 421 of the Government Code, which defines the council's purpose, including the development of a statewide strategic plan for emergency communication interoperability and the administration of grants to local governments.
-The council will consist of the chief of the Texas Division of Emergency Management and six appointed members, with specific terms and appointment processes outlined.
-The council is tasked with creating a strategic plan that includes infrastructure development, training programs, and ensuring interoperability among emergency communication equipment.
+The bill adds a new Subchapter G to Chapter 421 of the Government Code, which outlines the council's purpose, structure, and responsibilities.
+The council is tasked with developing a statewide strategic plan for emergency communication interoperability, administering grants to local governments for acquiring and constructing emergency communication equipment and infrastructure, and ensuring that first responders have access to interoperable communication tools.
+The council will consist of the chief of the Texas Division of Emergency Management and six appointed members, serving staggered six-year terms.

-Additionally, the bill outlines the grant program's structure, eligibility criteria, and permissible uses of grant funds, which include purchasing equipment, constructing infrastructure, and training local government employees.
-The council is authorized to accept gifts and donations to support the program and may delegate grant administration to a state agency.
-The act will take effect immediately upon receiving a two-thirds vote from both houses or on the 91st day after the legislative session if that vote is not achieved.
+Additionally, the bill specifies the council's authority to create eligibility criteria for grant recipients, establish guidelines for grant amounts, and monitor compliance with grant conditions.
+It allows the council to accept gifts and donations to support the grant program and mandates the development of a strategic plan that includes training programs and infrastructure plans necessary for effective emergency communication.
+The council's meetings and operations are also defined, with certain laws exempted from applying to its proceedings.
+The act will take effect immediately upon receiving a two-thirds vote or on the 91st day after the legislative session if that vote is not achieved.

 Statutes affected: